AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/scoping-pull-requests.md

         ![Commit summary](../../img/scoping-prs-1.png){width="600"}
     </figure>

-- The contents of the PR address the contents of a single issue and solve one problem.
+- Each PR should address a single issue and solve one problem.
-This means for each issue, there is, at minimum, one PR that addresses that issue.
+This means you should file, at a minimum, one PR to address each issue.
 _Please do not_ file PRs that address multiple issues at once.